 There is no “forced wait” in our program.
-But, we do require students to document their training/practice sessions in the Online Student Journal, which can be found on the Student Area of our website.
+But, we do require students to document their training/practice sessions in the Online Student Journal, within their Global Martial Arts University Student Dashboard.
 We require for you to train a minimum number of hours and to document each practice session in your student journal before you take an exam.
 We do this for a few reasons:

 - It allows us to keep tabs on your progress, practice schedule, and training time.
 As your instructors, we are more in the loop, just as we would be if you attended physical classes with us.

 - The minimum training hours are designed so that you get enough repetitions; create real muscle memory, and instinctual movement.
 It is not enough to just “know how to do a technique” or “know the pattern of a kata” – but to execute these motions in a complete state of being and presence.
 Sufficient, documented practice will get you there.

 - We want to maintain high standards of excellence and expectations, so that you training, progress, and ranking is up to par to a shotokan student from a physical dojo.

 - Beginner to White – 8 hours, approx. 2 weeks

 - White to Yellow Belt – 36 hours, approx. 3 months